HenryV4/zaplatynsky_ihor_labs/README.md

 Zaplatynsky Ihor ІР-13

 ##
-To work with tests you have to copy this repo in such a path
+To work with tests you have to run it from a cmd

-C:\projects\zaplatynsky_ihor_labs

-The tests are connected to this path and wont work in anothar way
+Navigate to the appropriate folder (..\projects\zaplatynsky_ihor_labs) and run pytest